malaklm/Analyze-Bike-Share-Activity./README.md

-# Analyze-Bike-Share-Activity.
+# Analyze Bike Share Activity.
 As a one of Udacity data analyst Nanodegree program.
 This project use of Python to explore data related to bike share systems for three major bike-share systems in the United States.
 The data will need to be munged into shape before being analyzed using descriptive statistics before being visualized.

-## The purpose of this task is to become familiar with the data analysis process.
+### The purpose of this task is to become familiar with the data analysis process.

 * This process will be done using a Jupyter Notebook.
 * The code should run without errors.